- Air Conditioning

 Using free renewable energy at night or during cloudy days

 Avoiding peak demand charging and high electricity bills

 Keeping the lights on during power outages

-Not only do solar batteries qualify for the federal solar tax credit, but there are other California solar battery incentives as well that can help lower the cost, including the SGIP (Self-Generation Incentive Program), which can help you qualify for additional savings, depending on the size of the battery, your income or if you live in an HFTD, or High Fire-Threat District.
+Solar batteries also qualify for the federal solar tax credit, as well as other California solar battery incentives that lower upfront installation costs, including the SGIP (Self-Generation Incentive Program), which offers more savings depending on the size of the battery, your income, or if you live in a High Fire-Threat District.